HowToDoInJava

 Java wrapper classes are used in scenarios –

-• When two methods wants to refer to the same instance of an primitive type, then pass wrapper class as method argument.
+• When two methods wants to refer to the same instance of an primitive type, then pass wrapper class as method arguments.

-• Java Generics works only with object and does not support primitive types.
+• Java Generics works only with object types and does not support primitive types.

 • Java Collections deal only with objects; to store a primitive type in one of these classes, you need to wrap the primitive type in a class.